sagemath/trac_to_gh/Issue 1899.md

 # Issue 1899: Calling graphs with a matrix and loops=True blows up

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1899

 Original creator: jason